Enoch Powell: Political beliefs

 By the early 1960s, Powell was in support of the campaign for immigration controls.
 The earliest and only statement from then by Powell on immigration was in August 1956, when, in Wolverhampton, Powell said that "a fundamental change in the law is necessary" in the UK's citizenship law.
-However, he explained that a change was not needed at that time, but did not rule out the possibility of a future change.
+However, he explained that a change was not needed at that time but did not rule out the possibility of a future change.
 In the late 1950s, when other Conservatives were advocating a campaign for immigration control following race riots, Powell declined to join them, remarking that it was no good discussing the details when the "real issue" of the citizenship laws had remained unchanged.
-In November 1960, Powell became one of nine members of the ministerial committee which wanted to introduce controls of Commonwealth immigration; he submitted a letter in April 1961 which said "if we desire to limitations or conditions on the entry of coloured British subjects into this country" a change in the existing legal definition of a "British subject" was needed, since the British Nationality Act of 1948 considered all those from independent Commonwealth countries listed under the UK's nationality law to be British subjects.
+In November 1960, Powell became one of nine members of the ministerial committee which wanted to introduce controls of Commonwealth immigration; he submitted a letter in April 1961 which said "if we desire to limitations or conditions on the entry of coloured British subjects into this country" a change in the existing legal definition of a "British subject" was needed, since the British Nationality Act 1948 considered all those from independent Commonwealth countries listed under Britain's nationality law to be British subjects.

+In February 1967 Powell wrote an article for the Daily Telegraph titled "Facing up to Britain's Race Problem" in which he wrote that, long before the immigrant population had reached 5% of the overall proportion of the United Kingdom, a "proportion would have filtered into the general population, mingled with it in occupation, residence, habits and intermarriage" compared to the other proportion which would be "more separated than now in habits, occupation and way of life".

-Concerns raised about effects of coloured immigration in communities in his constituency played a part in his commentary.
-In March 1968, the month before the "Rivers of Blood" speech, he made his first public references to them in a speech in Walsall, when he described the concern of an anonymous constituent whose daughter was the only white child in her primary school class and suffered bullying from non-white pupils.
+Concerns raised about the effects of coloured immigration in communities in his constituency played a part in his commentary.
+In March 1968 the month before the "Rivers of Blood" speech, he made his first public references to them in a speech in Walsall, when he described the concern of an anonymous constituent whose daughter was the only white child in her primary school class and suffered bullying from non-white pupils.
 When Wolverhampton Express and Star journalists failed to find the child or the class, the paper's editor and a then personal friend, Clement Jones, challenged him, stating Jones himself had similar anonymous complaints that were traced to members of the National Front (NF).
-Powell would not accept the explanation, and told Jones he had received "bags of supporting mail" as a result of the Walsall speech.
+Powell would not accept the explanation and told Jones he had received "bags of supporting mail" as a result of the Walsall speech.

 During an interview with the Birmingham Post, a fortnight after Powell's "Rivers of Blood" speech, he was asked whether or not he was a racialist.
 He replied: